 Faculty-approved pass/fail legislation mandates that if a course is designated as pass/fail, that option is made available to all students in a given course and should not be offered to individual students selectively or midway through the semester.

-If you are unsure of a pass/fail status, check the catalog.
+If you are unsure of a pass/fail designation, check the catalog.

-A pass/fail designation can't be changed after pre-registration.
+A pass/fail course designation can't be changed after pre-registration.